RoyZhenLongLim/Personal-Projects/TitanicCompetition/README.md

 ## First Attempt

 To start off the first attempt, the first task is to clean the data.
 - Since I don't know what data is actually important, I started by analysing whether a certain parameter would affect the probability of survival.
 - Using this, we make some qualitative guess at what the machine learning model should return.
 - To do this:
   - The data was sorted into three piles
-    - Pile 1: Determine correlation between survival and parameter
+    - Pile 1: Determine correlation between survival and parameter **OR** any other special treatment
       - This pile refers to Passenger_Id, Age, Fare.
       - This is because these tend to be unique, meaning instead of grouping them , it is better to see if there is a trend (e.g. whether survival increases with age)
+      - The data will also be grouped into 4 sections to see if a specific range of values (e.g. age between 0 - 20) would provide a higher probability of survival
     - Pile 2: Determine Probability of survival
       - This pile refers to Pclass, Sex, SibSp, Parch and Embarked
       - These piles generally only have a few unique options, meaning passenger can be easily grouped into them
     - Pile 3: Unused
       - Name, Cabin Number and Ticket are arbitrary
       - There does not seem to be any pattern in the naming and are hence excluded
       - At the end of the analysis, additional test will be done including these parameters to ensure they do not contain any significant information
       - However, they will be excluded for the initial set of testing.

 ### Data Analysis Results

 The data has been rounded to two significant figures to help with presentation.

+#### Pile 1

 | Parameter    | Correlation Coefficient |
 |--------------|-------------------------|